rmcmillan34/SecurePass/README.md

 # password-generator
-A Quick little script to generate a secure password
+A quick little script to generate a secure password, and copy it to the users clipboard.